stlab/libraries/README.md

 # Building

 STLab is a standard CMake project.
 See the [running CMake](https://cmake.org/runningcmake) tutorial for an introduction to this tool.
+Test